-Welcome to an overview of NUS’ services work across responsible sourcing and enhancing the ethical offering available to NUS consortium members.
+Welcome to an overview of NUS Services work across responsible sourcing and enhancing the ethical offering available to NUS purchasing consortium members.

 NUS is committed to sourcing goods responsibly and we ensure the business practices of our suppliers align with our values.
 With increasing access to information that calls out the social and environmental challenges in supply chains, there is ever increasing demand from consumers and governments for increased transparency, stewardship and accountability.
-This is a challenge that NUS takes to heart, not least because consistently NUS research on student expectations of business highlights high student expectations around this area.
-See the results of the Student Survey on Business here.
+This is a challenge that NUS takes to heart, not least because consistently NUS research on student expectations of business highlights high student expectations around this area e.g. shown in the results of the Student Survey on Business here.

 We request that suppliers highlight any challenges in their organisation meet these standards.
 It is the supplier’s responsibility to enforce these standards within their own supplier chain.
 Suppliers are required to complete this verification process at least once every two years, and this is used to monitor supplier progress and performance.
-Supplier performance in Ethics and Environment are a key factor in NUS’ contracting decision.
+Supplier performance in this area is a key factor in NUS’ contracting decision.
 The process is tailored to include a category specific questionnaire which addresses key risk areas for food, clothing, stationary, soft drinks and alcohol.

 Where it is identified that an existing supplier’s actions may be outside of our required standards we will undertake constructive engagement to address these issues.

 Each year we define areas to focus on in order to drive progress and engage suppliers based on student demand and high risk.
-This year our areas of focus have been on Labour Conditions in clothing, vegan and vegetarian diets, palm oil and plastics.
-To find out more see the key topic areas click here.
+This year our areas of focus have been on labour conditions in clothing, food sourcing and reducing waste, including from plastics.

 Please contact the NUS Ethical Supply Chain Coordinator at firstname.lastname@example.org if you have any queries or opportunities for collaboration.